wtistang/LibertyGettingStarted-Lab/README.md

     <variable name="httpEndpoint_port" defaultValue="9080"/>
     <variable name="httpEndpoint_secure_port" defaultValue="9443"/>

-Instead you will use the Liberty configuration assistant to get an understanding how you could create such a configuration snippet.
+Instead you will use the Liberty Tools configuration assistant to get an understanding how you could create such a configuration snippet.

 1. Place the cursor in an empty line under the httpEndpoint section, then enter **var** and press **CTRL+SPACE**.